-The Harris Group even found 72% of millennials prefer spending money on experiences versus purely material goods, highlighting this trend to focus on micro-experiences. [iii]
+The Harris Group even found 72% of millennials prefer spending money on experiences versus purely material goods.
+Altogether, highlighting this trend to focus on micro-experiences. [iii]

 With numbers like these, the experiences speak for themselves!
-It’s understandable why more and more retailers are hopping on the bandwagon to differentiate themselves for their customers.
+It’s understandable why more and more retailers are hopping on the bandwagon to differentiate themselves.
 Companies like CoverGirl and Tiffany are also developing their own micro-experiences.
 CoverGirl offers augmented reality glam mirrors at its flagship store where customers can virtually try on a variety of makeup products.
-Typically, flagships draw a lot of media attention due to the in-your-face new features and experiences offered however, Novak says, “What resonates with shoppers are the micro-experiences within stores.” [i]
+Typically, flagships draw a lot of media attention due to the in-your-face new features and experiences offered.
+However, Novak says, “What resonates with shoppers are the micro-experiences within stores.” [i]

 The iconic “skater” shoe brand, Vans, has a special in-store experience called House of Vans.
 The space offers a solid platform for the local communities to experience and engage with Vans’ ‘Off The Wall’ spirit.
 This House of Vans is a 30,000 sq. ft. legendary space for young people to meet, socialize, get inspired, and stay loyal to their favorite brand: Vans. [iv]